mojaloop/mini-loop/README.md

 - reading the scripts can be a useful way to learn about both kubernetes (microk8s) and mojaloop deployment.
 As well as the automation the scripts are intended to provide a starting point, for further customisation.
   For instance it should be easy for the user to add extra nodes to the microk8s cluster or as mentioned above to modify the mojaloop configuration etc.

-## notable changes in mini-loop v2.0
+## Notable changes in mini-loop v2.0
 - re-worked all the scripts to function in any running ubuntu enviroment as described above
 - updated to Mojaloop v13.1.1
 - updated K8s version to v1.20.x
 - removed all automation that created the ubuntu enviromnent, this is now left to the user.
-It became obvious that the utility of mini-loop install would be far improved by making this change
+It became obvious that the utility of mini-loop install would be far improved by making this change.
 - removed the script to run the testing toolkit, instead `helm test` is utilised and the user guided as how to run helm test from the mini-loop scripts

 ## FAQ

 1. I think it installed correctly, but how do I verify that everything is working?
-   The mini-loop scripts test several of the mojaloop API /health endpoints and will report an errors other also `helm test` is your friend!
+   The mini-loop scripts test several of the mojaloop API /health endpoints and will report an errors.
+Also `helm test` is your friend!
    See the instructions at the end of the mojaloop deployment for instructions on running the tests and also refer to the testing section of https://github.com/mojaloop/helm